You are here

 According to the United States Department of Agriculture, food security is the "access by all people at all times to enough food for an active, healthy life."

-MassArt’s The Shelf offers free non perishable food and toiletries.
+MassArt’s The Shelf offers free non-perishable food and toiletries.
 It is open to ALL MassArt students.
+It is accessible through the Commuter Cafe, on the 2nd Floor of the Kennedy Building.

 Another option for you is to apply for the Supplemental Nutrition Assistance Program (SNAP).
 Most low income students who meet any of the following are SNAP-eligible, including: